 To support learning, add a visual aid to the spaced retrieval process.

 This supports errorless learning during treatment.
-And once learned, it can help patients remember the information for a longer period of time.
+And even once the information is learned, it can help patients remember the information for a longer period of time.

 - Size 14+ font